Fully dynamic maximal matching in O(log n) update time

-Excluding the updates that cause the start and end of an epoch of $(u,v)$, every other edge update on $u$ and $v$ during the epoch is handled in just $O(1)$ time.
-Therefore, we shall focus only on the amount of computation associated with the start and end of an epoch.
-Let us now analyze the actual computation associated with the epoch at level 0 and level 1.
+Excluding the updates that cause the start and termination of an epoch of $(u,v)$, every other edge update on $u$ and $v$ during the epoch is handled in just $O(1)$ time.
+Therefore, we shall focus only on the amount of computation associated with the start and termination of an epoch.
+Let us now analyze the computation time associated with the epoch at level 0 and level 1.

-\begin{itemize} \item Epoch at level 0 \\ The only non-trivial computation associated with the start of the epoch is in \textsc{naive-settle}.
-We have already seen that the computational cost of \textsc{naive-settle} is $O(\sqrt n)$ and can be associated with the start or end of some epoch.

-\item Epoch at level 1\\ Consider the epoch of $(u,v)$ at level 1.
-There are two ways in which epoch at level 1 starts: \begin{itemize} \item In \textsc{handling-insertion}\\ The computation cost associated with the start of the epoch of $(u,v)$ is atmost the computation cost required in executing the procedure \textsc{handling-insertion}.
-We have already calculated that line 4,5 of \textsc{handling-insertion} takes $O(\sqrt n)$ time.
-All this computation cost is associated to epoch of $(u,v)$.